manucarl/BCTM/README.md

 types of competitors.

 ## Data
-All used data is freely available and made available through packages in the code.
+All used data is freely available through packages in the code:

+- Framingham illustration: data("Cholesterol", package="qrLMM")
+- Leukemia survival illustration: data("LeukSurv", package="spBayesSurv")
+- Veteran lung cancer illustration: data(cancer, package="survival")

 ## Code
 - folder ./code/ contains helper functions used by BCTM in setting up the model